run-ai/docs/docs/Researcher/user-interface/workspaces/create/create-compute.md

 Use the *Cluster* filter at the top of the table to see compute resources that are assigned to specific clusters.

+!!!
+Note
+    The cluster filter will be in the top bar when there are clusters that are installed with version 2.16 or lower.

 Use the *Add filter* to add additional filters to the table.

 ## Set GPU resources